tengfoonglam/coworker_bingo/README.md

 ### Generating the Bingo Sheets

-**Note**: Sample data is provided in `input_files` folder so you can test out the generation script without any data collection
+**Note**: Sample data is provided in the `input_files` folder so you can test out the generation script without any data collection

 1. Activate your Python virtual env (if you have not done so)
 ```